 LONDON (AN) — Amnesty International named Agnès Callamard as its new secretary general on Monday, tapping a veteran human rights investigator to lead a 60-year-old organization operating in more than 70 nations.

 The London-based organization said her four-year appointment was effective immediately.
-A French political scientist and human rights expert who oversaw the United Nations investigation into the killing of Saudi journalist Jamal Khashoggi, Callamard is taking charge of a human rights-oriented NGO with 10 million supporters.
+A French political scientist and human rights expert who oversaw the United Nations investigation into the killing of Saudi journalist Jamal Khashoggi, Callamard now leads a human rights-oriented NGO with 10 million supporters.

 “At a time when human rights are under unprecedented threat around the world, Dr. Callamard will lead, excite and rally the entire Amnesty movement to meet these challenges head-on,” Sarah Beamish, chair of Amnesty's international board, said in making the announcement.

-As a U.N. special rapporteur, or investigator, on extrajudicial, summary or arbitrary executions since 2016, Callamard headed the U.N. human rights team that concluded in 2019 that “credible evidence” existed to justify a criminal probe into Saudi Crown Prince Mohammed bin Salman and other officials for carrying out a “premeditated extrajudicial execution” of Khashoggi inside the Saudi consulate at Istanbul, Turkey on October 2, 2018, using Saudi government resources.
+As a U.N. special rapporteur, or investigator, on extrajudicial, summary or arbitrary executions since 2016, Callamard headed the U.N. human rights team that concluded in 2019 that “credible evidence” existed to justify a criminal probe into Saudi Crown Prince Mohammed bin Salman and other officials for carrying out a “premeditated extrajudicial execution” of Khashoggi inside the Saudi consulate at Istanbul, Turkey on Oct.
+2, 2018, using Saudi government resources.

-But such threats "stalk all those on the front lines of human rights advocacy," said Callamard, who also has headed Columbia University's Global Freedom of Expression initiative, the freedom of expression organization ARTICLE 19, and HAP International, the Humanitarian Accountability Partnership, which she founded.
+But such threats "stalk all those on the front lines of human rights advocacy," said Callamard, who also headed Columbia University's Global Freedom of Expression initiative, the freedom of expression organization ARTICLE 19, and HAP International, the Humanitarian Accountability Partnership, which she founded.